Lost trying to get into E-Bikes, so many options, looking for guidance

 Yes.
 All eBikes do.

-Then select your level of PAS; and when peddling, the bike will speed up to the selected cadence level.
-So, if the peddle assist level 1 is 6mph, you will travel a constant 6mph until you stop peddling or change PAS level?
+Then select your level of PAS; and when pedaling, the bike will speed up to the selected cadence level.
+So, if the pedal assist level 1 is 6mph, you will travel a constant 6mph until you stop pedaling or change PAS level?

 (this is with a cadence sensor) When you start pedaling, the motor will kick in and take you to 6 mph.
 If you pedal faster, the motor is not helping at that point, so you can still get exercise.
 If you slow your pedaling so that you're not going at least 6 mph, the motor will keep you going 6 mph as long as it sees the crankshaft turning.